richieganney/CV/README.md

 ## Work Experience

 Twenty Recruitment, London (September 2017 - May 2019)
-Recruitment Consultant
+Recruitment Consultant - Projects and Change

-- A boutique search and select firm with roughly 35 sales heads, I worked in the Change and Transformation department placing Project       and Programme Managers into major banks and financial services firms across the UK and Europe.
+- A boutique search and select firm, I worked in the Change and Transformation department placing Project and Programme Managers into major banks and financial services firms across the UK and Europe.
 - After taking ownership of my own desk I was quickly promoted to consultant.
 - Liaised with passive and active candidates weekly.
 Met, interviewed and built relationships with them.
 - Business development - built relationships with our existing client base and targeted new clients to win business.